0 Series Shinkansen: History

 The original trains were introduced as 12-car sets, with some sets later lengthened to 16 cars.
-Later, shorter trains of six cars and even four cars were assembled for lesser duties.
-Production of 0 series units continued from 1963 until 1986.
+Later, shorter trains of six and even four cars were assembled for lesser duties.
+0 Series production continued from 1963 until 1986.

 Shinkansen sets are generally retired after fifteen to twenty years.
-The final remaining 0 series sets were six-car sets used on JR-West Kodama services on the San'yō Shinkansen between Shin-Ōsaka and Hakata, and on the Hakata-Minami Line until their retirement on 30 November 2008.
+The final 0 Series sets were six-car trains used on JR-West Kodama services on the San'yō Shinkansen between Shin-Ōsaka and Hakata, and on the Hakata-Minami Line until final retirement on 30 November 2008.

-Following retirement from regular service, JR-West ran a number of special commemorative Hikari runs in December 2008.
-Hikari 347, powered by set R61, arrived at Hakata Station at 6:01 pm on 14 December 2008, bringing to an end the 44 years of service of the 0 series trains.
+Following withdrawal from regular service, JR-West ran a number of special commemorative Hikari runs in December 2008.
+Hikari 347, powered by set R61, arrived at Hakata Station at 6:01 pm on 14 December 2008, end their service after 44 years.

 Set formations

 Original 12-car H/K/N/R/S sets

 The initial shinkansen fleet delivered for use on Hikari and Kodama services on the Tōkaidō Shinkansen from 1 October 1964 consisted of 30 12-car sets formed of 1st- and 2nd-batch cars.
-Six sets, H1 to H6, were built by Hitachi between April and August 1964, six sets, K1 to K6, were built by Kisha between July and September 1964, six sets, N1 to N6, were built by Nippon Sharyo between March and September 1964, six sets, R1 to R6, were built by Kawasaki Sharyo between July and September 1964, and six sets, S1 to S6, were built by Kinki Sharyo between April and August 1964.
+Six sets, H1 to H6, were built by Hitachi between April and August 1964; six sets, K1 to K6, were built by Kisha between July and September 1964; six sets, N1 to N6, were built by Nippon Sharyo between March and September 1964; six sets, R1 to R6, were built by Kawasaki Sharyo between July and September 1964; and six sets, S1 to S6, were built by Kinki Sharyo between April and August 1964.
 These sets were allocated to Tokyo and Osaka depots.

-A further 10 12-car sets (H7/8, K7/8, N7/8, R7/8, S7/8) were delivered between April and July 1965, formed of 120 3rd-batch cars, five 4th-batch sets were delivered between June and July 1966, and five 5th-batch sets were delivered between October and November 1966.
+A further ten 12-car sets (H7/8, K7/8, N7/8, R7/8, S7/8) were delivered between April and July 1965, formed of 120 3rd-batch cars; five 4th-batch sets were delivered between June and July 1966, and five 5th-batch sets were delivered between October and November 1966.

-The original 12-car sets were formed as follows, with two first-class cars (type 15 and 16) and two buffet cars (type 35).
+The original 12-car sets were formed as follows, with two first-class cars (type 15 and 16) and two buffet cars (type 35):

 12-car H/K/N/R/S/T Kodama sets

 A further 21 6th- to 9th-batch 12-car sets were delivered between 1967 and 1969 with only one first-class car (type 16) for use on Kodama services.
 The "T" sets were built by Tokyu Car Corporation.

-These sets were formed as follows.
+These sets were formed as follows:

 16-car H/K/N/R/S Hikari sets

 The original 30 12-car sets were lengthened to 16 cars between December 1969 and February 1970 with the inclusion of new 10th-batch cars for Hikari services to handle the increased number of passengers travelling to and from Expo '70 in Osaka in 1970.
-From the opening of the San'yō Shinkansen in 1972, these sets were renumbered H1 to H30.
+From the opening of the San'yō Shinkansen in 1972, these sets were renumbered H1 to H30: